cocos/cocos-docs/en/getting-started/first-game/index.md

 ### Scripting the Main Character

-To make a character move by mouse-events, one shall write some custom scripts.
+To make a character move by mouse-events, there is a need to write some custom scripts.
 Don't worry even if you don't have any programming experience, we will provide all code and all you need to do is copy and paste all those codes to the right place.
-And of course, we will explain all the code provided to help you get started with Cocos Creator as soon as possible.
+And of course, we will explain all the code provided to help you get started with Cocos Creator as quick as possible.

 #### How to Create Script Components

-1. If you haven't created the Scripts folder yet, first right-click on the **assets** folder in **Assets**, select the **Create -> Folder** menu to create a new fold, and rename it with 'Scripts';
+1. If you haven't created the Scripts folder yet, first right-click on the **assets** folder in **Assets**, select the **Create -> Folder** menu to create a new folder, and rename it with 'Scripts';
-2. Right-click on the Scripts folder, and select **Create -> Typescript -> New Component** on the popup menu to create a new TypeScript component.
+2. Right-click on the Scripts folder, and select **Create -> TypeScript -> NewComponent** on the popup menu to create a new TypeScript component.
 More references can be found on [official TypeScript](https://www.typescriptlang.org/).
 3. Rename the created component to `PlayerController` and double-click on the script file to open any code editor(such as VSCode).

     ![create player script](./images/create-player-script.gif)